Online Safety

 Throughout the year, we run parent workshops to provide parents with up to date information on how to keep their chidlren safe online at home.

-If you were not able to make our parent workshop in February 2020 on online safety, you can see the presentation by clicking here.
+If you were not able to make our parent workshop at Parents' Evening in October 2024 on online safety, you can see the presentation by clicking here.

 Parent Guides